This article is an excerpt from Atomic Habits, my New York Times bestselling book.

 Yes, I’d like to lose weight.
 But, I don’t want to be the weird one who eats healthy at lunch.
 So maybe I should just plan some healthy meals when I get home instead.

 Motion makes you feel like you’re getting things done.
 But really, you’re just preparing to get something done.
-And when preparation becomes a form of procrastination, you need to change something.
+When preparation becomes a form of procrastination, you need to change something.
+You don’t want to merely be planning.
+You want to be practicing.

 Ideas for Taking Action